 Information on the Loyalists

-Loyalist Directory: John Sr. Murray
+Loyalist Directory: David (Son of John Sr.) Murray

 (For a short explanation of each row, click on the row title ex. "surname")

 |Given name :||David (Son of John Sr.)|

 |Where Resettled :||Settled at North Bedeque, Lot 25, Prince Co., Island of Saint John (now Prince Edward Island)|